Führerbau

 The Führerbau ("the Führer's building") is a historically significant building at Arcisstrasse 12 in Maxvorstadt, Munich.
-It was built during the Nazi period, between 1933–1937, and used extensively by Adolf Hitler.
-Unlike many other buildings associated with the Nazis, the building still stands today.
-It currently houses the University of Music and Performing Arts Munich (Hochschule für Musik und Theater München).
+It was built between 1933 and 1937, during the Nazi period, and used extensively by Adolf Hitler.
+Unlike many other buildings associated with the Nazis, it still stands today and currently houses the University of Music and Performing Arts Munich (Hochschule für Musik und Theater München).

-During the Nazi era, the building served as a symbolic building for Adolf Hitler.
-After the German surrender, the US occupation forces used both buildings as the "Zentrale Sammelstelle" (Central Collecting Point), which managed the looted art stolen by the Nazis all over Europe.

-The building is also notable as the site of the signing of the historic 1938 Munich Agreement, in which Germany received the Sudetenland from Czechoslovakia.
-Hitler himself signed the document in his office in the building.
-Other signatories included Germany, Italy, France, and the United Kingdom but notably not Czechoslovakia itself.
-This is today commemorated by the memorial written in German, Czech and Slovak.